sinanugur/cellsnake/docs/kraken.rst

 .. note::

-    When metagenome analyses finish for all the samples in paralel with the main workflow, they will be automatically merged into a single file for later integration.
+    When metagenome analyses finish for all the samples in parallel with the main workflow, they will be automatically merged into a single file for later integration.
 Therefore, you do not need to worry.